ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 ### Permissions

-In UNIX-based operating systems like Linux, there are three separate sets of permissions on every file or directory:
+In Unix-like operating systems like Linux, there are three separate sets of permissions on every file or directory:

 * **User (u):** These permissions apply to the single user who owns a file or